ckeditor/ckeditor5/docs/framework/contributing/testing-environment.md

 ### Verifying all manual tests

 To verify that all manual tests can be **opened** without any errors (the crawler does not execute the manual test steps, it just visits the page), you do not need to do that manually, page by page.
-Instead, there is a web crawler that automatically traverses the documentation and it visits all pages that have been found.
+Instead, there is a web crawler that automatically traverses the documentation and visits all pages that have been found.
 The crawler opens a headless Chromium browser and logs to the console any error that has been found.

 To check manual tests, start the server (`yarn manual --files=XYZ`), and then run the crawler: